dan-sprague/winSEEKR/README.md

 ```

 ## motifscanner.py -fa -ref -k -pwm -pwmmeta --savedf
--fa : fasta file containing experimental sequences of interest
+-fa : fasta file containing experimental sequences of interest<br/>
--ref : fasta file containing sequences to be used as a reference for k-mer z-score calculation
+-ref : fasta file containing sequences to be used as a reference for k-mer z-score calculation<br/>
--k : value of k to use, typically between 4 and 6 inclusive
+-k : value of k to use, typically between 4 and 6 inclusive<br/>
--pwms : path to **folder** containing position weight matrices (PWMs)
+-pwms : path to **folder** containing position weight matrices (PWMs)<br/>
--pwmmeta : txt file containing the metadata for each motif
+-pwmmeta : txt file containing the metadata for each motif<br/>
---savedf : save name for dataframe containing the results, to be saved in working directory
+--savedf : save name for dataframe containing the results, to be saved in working directory <br/>

 **Usage Example**